KoenZomers/OneDriveAPI/README.md

 ## Version History

+2.3.1.0 - October 27, 2019

+- Merged [PR 20](https://github.com/KoenZomers/OneDriveAPI/pull/20) to allow for providing a client secret with the OneDrive Graph API

 2.3.0.2 - May 16, 2019

 - Fixed a bug when uploading files larger than 5 MB throwing an exception stating that the oneDriveUploadSession is NULL